Pranav-here/multisport-training/README.md

-# AthletIQ
+# AthletIQs

-AthletIQ is a multi-sport training platform built with Next.js 15, TypeScript, Tailwind CSS, and Supabase.
+AthletIQs is a multi-sport training platform built with Next.js 15, TypeScript, Tailwind CSS, and Supabase.
 The app helps athletes and coaches plan sessions, capture short-form video progress, and track streaks across multiple sports from a single dashboard.

 ## Live preview